Darxo/Hardened/README.md

 - You can now get up to 6 Tavern Rumors every cycle (up from 4)
 - Tavern Rumors now have a linearly scaling cost.
 Each paid rumor costs an amount based on the standard (vanilla) rumor price, multiplied by the number of the paid rumor you are about to buy
 - Named weapons now have a 40% chance to be the chosen item type for camps (up from 25,9%).
 Named shields, helmets and armor now have a 20% chance to be chosen (down from 24,7%)
+- Food Products transported by Caravans now always drop at full stacksize and freshness
 - World Parties are no longer stunned, when you cancel the combat dialog with them
 - At the start of each new campaign ~5 additional small bandit camps are spawned in the world
 - The legendary Location **Ancient Spire** now reveals an area of 3000 (up from 1900)